UntitledModGame/umg-mods/lootplot/PLANNING/Events.md

 # Events:
 What events should we have?

-- slot is swapped
+- ent is rerolled
+- ent swaps positions

 - ent activates
 - ent generates score
 - ent generates money
-- ent is rerolled
-- ent swaps positions

 - ent gains/loses an augment
-- ent gains/loses mana
+- ent gains/loses mana (??? stretch goal)
 - ent gains/loses a trait

+- ent is purchased
 - ent is sold

-- ent is purchased
+- ent is burned (??? stretch goal)
 - ent is cloned
 - ent is created
 - ent dies/is destroyed